systeminit/si/app/docs/src/how-tos/aws-vpc-cli-web-application.md

   level: [2, 3, 4]
 ---

-# How to Create and Manage an AWS VPC
+# How to Create and Manage an AWS VPC with the CLI or Web Application

 This how-to assumes: